HybridVariationalInference

 : matrixsizeof(y_o)

-of uncertainty information
+of uncertainty informationi_sites

 HybridVariationalInference.get_hybridproblem_transforms